CPK isoenzymes test

 Creatine phosphokinase - isoenzymes; Creatine kinase - isoenzymes; CK - isoenzymes

 A blood sample is needed.
 This may be taken from a vein.
 The test is called a venipuncture.

 If you are in the hospital, this test may be repeated over 2 or 3 days.
 A significant rise or fall in the total CPK or CPK isoenzymes can help your health care provider diagnosis certain conditions.

-Tell your doctor about all the medications you are taking.
-Certain medications can interfere with test results.
+Tell your provider about all the medicines you are taking.
+Some drugs can interfere with test results.
 Drugs that can increase CPK measurements include the following:

 - Amphotericin B

 - Certain anesthetics